Jump to this Section

 What Causes Gynecomastia in Bodybuilders?

-Bodybuilders in Florida are a unique subset of patients with gynecomastia since their gynecomastia is usually small (confined to the area just under the areola) and is largely due to self-medicating with hormones and anabolic steroids.
+Bodybuilders in Florida are a unique subset of patients since their gynecomastia is usually small (confined to the area just under the areola) and is largely due to self-medicating with hormones and anabolic steroids.
 For the most part, bodybuilders have very low percentages of body fat and are in excellent physical and nutritional shape.

 Many of them have taken anabolic steroids without proper physician supervision.
 The obvious goal of these steroids is to help bulk up their muscles.
-Some men knowingly take anabolic steroids and then attempt to prevent the development of gynecomastia (a common and well-known side effect) by self-medicating themselves with other drugs to block the side effects of the steroids.
+Some men knowingly take anabolic steroids and then attempt to prevent the development of gynecomastia (a common and well-known side effect) by self-medicating with other drugs to block the side effects of the steroids.
 This often becomes a circus of self-prescribed medications, which can seriously disrupt one’s delicate hormonal balance.

 Gynecomastia Surgery for Bodybuilders in Boca Raton